-If a term student is required to repeat a course, they will not be charged for one (1) course repeat as long as it is within the appropriate timeframe.
-Required timeframes and fees are outlined in the catalog addendum.
+If a term student is required to repeat a course, they will not be charged for one (1) course repeat as long as it is within the appropriate timeframe (within 180 days from the Date of Determination).
 Upon completion of the repeated course or courses, the original grade or grades will be replaced with the new grade or grades and will be used in the Cumulative Grade Point Average (GPA) computation.